juanhenao21/financial_response_spread_year/README.md

 ## Cross response individual stocks

 Contains the information of the first work I made in the group.
-Here is the code I used to obtain the results
+Here is the code I used to obtain the results.
+All the planification and issues were reported in this [Trello Board](https://trello.com/b/pJfWRI4u/econophysics-ph-d).